The Law of the Iterated Logarithm for Two-Dimensional Stochastic Navier-Stokes Equations

 In this section, we provide the notations and background needed for the paper.
 Let $D\subset \mathbb{R}^{2}$ be a bounded open domain with smooth boundary $\partial D$.
 For convenience, we will denote $\textbf{u}^{\varepsilon}(t)\in \mathbb{R}^{2}$ as $u^{\varepsilon}(t)$ where it is understood that our setting is in two dimensions.
-We next introduce the standard functional setting for the deterministic NSE (cf. \cite{Temam}).
+We next introduce the standard spaces and notations for the deterministic Navier-Stokes equation (NSE) (cf. [37]).
 Let

 with norms,